 In light of Israel's technological and scientific achievements in the field of satellites, the French space agency, CNES, contacted ISA several years ago, and proposed a joint manufacture of a new micro-satellite.

-Israel will spend about 20 million dollars for the satellite, with France to add another 10 million euros (13 million dollars).
-Venus is to be built by Israel Aircraft Industries and Israel's Rafael Armament Development Authority.
-The satellite will be built under Israeli direction and was planned to be launched in 2008 by a Vega rocket.
-The satellite will serve as a demonstration satellite for the European GMES project.
+Israel spent about 20 million dollars for the satellite, with France adding another 10 million euros (13 million dollars).
+VENµS was be built by Israel Aircraft Industries and Israel's Rafael Armament Development Authority.
+The satellite was built under Israeli direction and was planned to be launched in 2008 by a Vega rocket.
+The satellite serves as a demonstration satellite for the European GMES project.

 |Type / Application:||Earth observation|